-An electrical conductivity meter is a device allowing the measure of the conductivity σ (expressed in S.m-1) or the resistivity ρ (expressed in Ω.m) of a solution.
+A conductivity meter is a device for measuring the conductivity σ (expressed in S.m-1) or the resistivity ρ (expressed in Ω.m) of a solution.

 In practice, the device measures a conductance G (expressed in Siemens Ω-1) or a resistance R (expressed in Ω) (R = 1/G).